 Here comes another year… prescription free, vaccine free and feeling great!
 Today is February 18, 2010, the first day of my fifth year of freedom from the ‘toxic cocktail’ of prescription medication.
 It is not quite so long since my last vaccination, but with each passing day, and year, I am confident that I have made the right decision, for myself, to avoid both.

 Before the start of My Serrapeptase Adventure, I believed that my health, and even my survival, was dependant upon a regimen of prescriptions.
-As I look forward to a fifth year of naturally sustained good health, one of the strongest lessons of my adventure is brought into focus, once again.
+As I look forward to my fifth year of naturally sustained good health, one of the most potent lessons of my adventure is brought into focus, once again.
 Read More

 I want to understand the processes by which a proteolytic enzyme, Serrapeptase, started and sustained, what I am certain is a life-saving cascade of changes, by which I have returned to and surpassed the good health I once enjoyed.